sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 <h4>Strings</h4>
 - A string can contain an unlimited amount of characters and has methods attached to it.
 - Strings can concatenated with + "Hello " + "world!"; // = "Hello world!"
-Although issues with Type Coersion can occur
+Although issues with Type Coersion can occur.
+- Strings have a property called length which will return the number of characters.
 - string.concat - To avoid Type Coersion concat with string1.concat(string1)
 - string.charAt
 - string.slice